What’s the difference between solar power and solar hot water?

 You've probably heard of the terms 'solar PV system' and 'solar hot water system'.
 It’s important to understand the difference between the two, so you can choose the solar solution that works best for you.

 Solar power is electricity generated from the sun's energy.
-With a solar PV system, photovoltaic (PV) panels harness sunlight to generate electricity.
+With a solar power system, photovoltaic (PV) panels harness sunlight to generate electricity.
 This power can then be used to power the appliances in your home, or fed back into the electricity grid.
-Learn more about solar PV Systems.
+Learn more about how solar power works.

 A solar hot water system uses the sun's natural heat to increase or maintain the temperature of hot water in a tank.
 With solar hot water system the amount of gas or electricity that's normally used in this process is reduced, while still maintaining a hot shower for you.
 Learn more about solar hot water systems.